mwwojcik/airline-reservation-system/readme.md

 }
 ```

 The @SpringBootTest annotation indicates an application prepared specifically for testing purposes(SpringBootApplication).
-After loading it, SpringBoot does
- not try to search for other Spring Applications (that is why there are no conflicts in the definition of beans).  *ReservationInMemoryTestApplication* loads
+After loading it, SpringBoot does not try to search for other Spring Applications (that is why there are no conflicts in the definition of beans).
- own configuration *@Import(ReservationInMemoryTestConfiguration.class)*.
+*ReservationInMemoryTestApplication* loads own configuration *@Import(ReservationInMemoryTestConfiguration.class)*.
  This configuration changes the standard SpringBoot behavior.
 Aspects of data access are excluded from the auto-configuration mechanism.

+Spring Factory provides ReservationRepository interface implementation, but does it differently.
+It creates an instance and returns an object *InMemoryReservationRepository*.
+It does not inject spring data interface (in memory hashmap database
+ implementation not need it).
+There is no datasource configuration.